Transformers Bumblebee Camaros Pull $500K In Group Auction

 - Start your Camaro collection in our classifieds

-After the initial success of using a fifth-generation in the starring role, a 2010 Camaro and 2013 Camaro would join the ranks.
-The final Bumblebee in the auction is a 2016 model, which previewed the sixth latest generation of the Camaro.
+Following the initial success of employing a fifth-generation in the starring role, a 2010 Camaro and 2013 Camaro would join the ranks for future franchise instillments.
+The final Bumblebee in the auction was a 2016 model, which previewed the sixth latest generation of the Camaro.

 Classic Cars for Sale